Vitamin A: benefits, dosage, contraindications

 ✪✪✪✪✪

 Vitamin A contributes to normal vision.
-It is necessary for maintaining the conjunctival and corneal epithelium.
+Indeed, it is necessary for the maintenance of the epithelium of the conjunctiva and the cornea.
 It is also necessary for epithelial RNA synthesis.
-Vitamin A deficiency is a leading cause of blindness in developing countries.
-When its intake is insufficient, night vision becomes difficult, the cornea thickens, and eventually dies.
+Vitamin A deficiency is one of the leading causes of blindness in developing countries.
+When intake is insufficient, night vision becomes difficult, the cornea thickens and then dies.

 Posologie